WuTheFWasThat/vimflowy/docs/dev_setup.md

 ### Tests

-To run unit tests automatically (when files change) from the development server, add the `test` flag:

-    npm start -- --test

-To run a separate continuous process that monitors and runs tests when files change:
+To run a process that monitors and runs tests when files change:

     npm run watchtest